gpietro/fhir-framework/README.md

 To contribute PRs for these generators, you will need to clone the repo then inside the repo's directory, run `npm link`.
-This sets up a global link to your local package for running tests (`npm test`) and generating new feathers apps/services/hooks/etc.
+This sets up a global link to your local package for running tests (`npm test`) and generating new dragon apps/services/hooks/etc.

-When finished testing, optionally run `npm uninstall generator-feathers` to remove the link.
+When finished testing, optionally run `npm uninstall dragon-generator` to remove the link.

 ## License

-Copyright (c) 2017
+Copyright (c) 2018

 Licensed under the [MIT license](LICENSE).